gokcehan/lf/CONTRIBUTING.md

 - Add command name to `Quick Reference` and `Commands` sections in `doc.md`
 - Run `gen/doc.sh` to update the documentation (optional as it requires `docker`/`podman`, but appreciated)
 - Commit your changes and send a pull request

+Commands should be defined in alphabetical order, but not that commands are first organized roughly into the following sections in `eval.go` for clarity:

+- Navigation
+- Selection
+- File-related operations
+- Shell commands
+- Finding and searching
+- Filtering
+- Marks
+- Tags
+- Echoing
+- Miscellaneous commands
+- Visual mode
+- Command-line mode commands
+- Hook commands

 ## Platform specific code